-We invite you to visit your local Livingston County library this month to view our 20th Annual Clothesline Project displays.
+We invite you to visit your local Livingston County library in April to view our Annual Clothesline Project displays.
 LACASA constructs these displays each year as part of National Sexual Assault Awareness Month and National Child Abuse Prevention Month.

 Our Community Education Department collaborates with the libraries to set up the displays, which present T-shirts created by victims and survivors from LACASA Center.
 Each shirt is an original work of art and serves as a reminder that interpersonal violence affects individuals, families, friends, and the entire community.

 We appreciate the annual support of our county libraries in sharing the stories of abuse victims expressed through art.